 Mortality Tables.
-The rates are projected on a fully generational basis with scale UMP.
-Pre-retirement: PUB(10) mortality tables, with the Public Safety table used for males and the General Employee table used for females.
-The rates are projected on a fully
+Male rates are multiplied by 103% and female rates are multiplied by 105%.
+The rates are projected on a fully generational basis by the most recent Scale MP-2021 (with immediate convergence).
+Preretirement.
+PUB(10) mortality tables, with the 110% of the Public Safety table used for males and the 100% of the General Employee table used for females.
+The rates are projected on a fully generational basis by the most recent Scale MP-2021 (with immediate convergence).